ShivamPandey4X/TripleTier-Network/README.md

 2. Verify connectivity, inter-VLAN routing, DHCP operation, OSPF routing, SSH access, port security, and PAT.

 ## Conclusion
 This network design ensures redundancy, scalability, and efficient communication across all departments.
 The use of Cisco Packet Tracer allows for simulation and verification of the network before actual implementation.
-By following the hierarchical model and implementing the specified configurations, the network will meet current business needs and be future-proofed for growth.
+By following the hierarchical model and implementing the specified configurations, the network will meet current business needs and be future-proofed for growth!